 202 GMC Terrain is a compact SUV that seats up to five.
 It runs on the standard 170 horsepower, has a turbocharged 1.5-liter four-cylinder engine, which is paired up with a nine-speed automatic transmission.

-The 252-hp, turbocharged 2.0-liter four cylinders with a nine-speed automatic is also available.
+The 252-hp, turbocharged 2.0-liter four cylinders with a nine-speed automatic are also available.
 The front-wheel-drive is according to the standards, and all-wheel drive is also available.
 Competitors include the Honda CR-V, Volkswagen Tiguan, and Mazda CX-5.

 - 2020 GMC Terrain comes with an arresting style